A Survey on Adversarial Contention Resolution: Dynamic Arrivals

 \subsubsection{\bf Developing Intuition.}

 Given the prominence of backoff algorithms, one may wonder about their performance in the AQT setting.
-Given the suboptimal makespan of popular algorithms like BEB in the static setting, we should be skeptical of their performance when packets arrive dynamically at a sufficiently high rate.
-To help solidify this intuition, we sketch an argument that shows the instability of an algorithm \beb', which is very similar to \beb.
+Given the suboptimal makespan of popular algorithms like BEB in the static case, we should be skeptical of their performance when packets arrive dynamically at a high rate.
+To further this intuition, we sketch an argument that shows the instability of an algorithm \beb', which is similar to \beb.
 Specifically, for each slot $i\geq 1$ starting with the slot that packet $u$ injected into the system, $u$ sends with probability $1/i$.
-Note that this is similar to the Bernoulli-backoff algorithm (recall Section~\ref{sec:backoff}), where the sending probability per slot proceeds as $1/2, 1/2, 1/4, 1/4, 1/4, 1/4, 1/8, 1/8, ...$ etc. By comparison, \beb' proceeds as $1, 1/2, 1/3, 1/4, 1/5, 1/6, ...$, and so at any given slot since a packet is injected, the sending probabilities under the Bernoulli-backoff algorithm and \beb' differ by only a positive constant.\footnote{We highlight that this is very similar to the algorithm \textsc{Decrease Slowly} in \cite{jurdzinski2005probabilistic,jurdzinski2002probabilistic}; see the proof of Theorem 8 for a formal analysis.}
+Note that this is similar to the Bernoulli-backoff algorithm (recall Section~\ref{sec:backoff}), where the sending probability per slot proceeds as $1/2, 1/2, 1/4, 1/4, 1/4, 1/4, 1/8, 1/8, ...$ etc. By comparison, \beb' proceeds as $1, 1/2, 1/3, 1/4, 1/5, ...$, and so at any given slot since a packet is injected, the sending probabilities under the Bernoulli-backoff algorithm and \beb' differ by only a constant.\footnote{We highlight that this is very similar to the algorithm \textsc{Decrease Slowly} given by Jurdzi\'nski and Stachowiak \cite{jurdzinski2005probabilistic,jurdzinski2002probabilistic}; see the proof of Theorem 8 in \cite{jurdzinski2005probabilistic} for a formal analysis.}

-We can now describe why \beb' is unstable for an arrival rate of $\Omega( \ln\ln n/\ln n)$; Figure~\ref{fig:aqt-intuition} complements our discussion.
-Consider a window $W$ of $T=\Theta(n \ln n/\ln\ln n)$ slots.
+We can now give some intuition for why \beb' is unstable under an arrival rate of $\Omega( \ln\ln n/\ln n)$; Figure~\ref{fig:aqt-intuition} complements our discussion.
+Consider an interval of $T=\Theta(n \ln n/\ln\ln n)$ slots.
 In the first slot, a single burst of $n/2$ packets arrives.
 This drives up the contention to $\Omega(n)$ in this slot.
-None of these packets is likely to succeed over the next $n/\ln n$ slots; to see this, note that in the $i$-th slot measured from this first slot is sending with probability $1/i$, yielding a contention of $\Omega(\ln n)$ in each of these $n/\ln n$ slots, and so the probability of success is $O(1/\poly{\ln n})$ by Equation~\ref{eq:success-prob}.
+None of these packets is likely to succeed over the next $n/\ln n$ slots; to see this, note that in the $i$-th slot measured from this first slot is sending with probability $1/i$, yielding a contention of $\Omega(\ln n)$ in each of these $n/\ln n$ slots, and so the probability of success is $O(1/\poly{n})$ by Equation~\ref{eq:success-prob}.

 In addition to the burst, there is a steady stream of $n/2$ packets: a single packet is injected every $\Theta(\ln n/\ln\ln n)$ slots measured after the first slot.
 Given our discussion in Section~\ref{sec:backoff}, by itself, this stream poses no problem for \beb'.
 Specifically, by the lower bound in Equation~\ref{eq:success-prob}, we expect each packet to succeed within a small constant number of slots prior to the next packet arriving and, therefore, contention remains low.